Information for Students

 If students choose to park off site on local roads, we encourage all students to park responsibly being mindful of not blocking driveways and access to local residents.

 The School operates a cashless-catering system when students wish to purchase refreshments.
-Every student will have their 'fingerprint' registered at the start of term, and money can be added to their account either through the vending machines situated in the Common Room/North Hall, or via the internet using Parentpay.com.
+Money can be added to their account via the internet using Parentpay.com.